 Q - What will this assessment cost?

-If you think your story - either new or previously published - would benefit from this kind of caring, professional scrutiny with an eye toward assessing reader impact, I would be happy to work with you.
-I’ll read your story (preferably sent in the standard Word format) and write up a review, often in just a week.
+If you think your story—either new or previously published—would benefit from this kind of caring, professional scrutiny with an eye toward assessing reader impact, I would be happy to work with you.
+I’ll read your story (preferably sent in standard Word format) and write up a review, often in just a week.

-BONUS: If you hire me to edit this manuscript within six months, I’ll apply a discount to the additional service.
+BONUS: If you hire me to edit this manuscript within six months, I’ll apply a discount to that service.

-BONUS: If you hire me to edit this manuscript within six months, I’ll apply a discount to the additional service.
+BONUS: If you hire me to edit this manuscript within six months, I’ll apply a discount to that service.

 Looking for honest, constructive, and kind feedback on an early draft of your manuscript?